 By this time I met a member who was going to travel to Saskatoon for an epilepsy operation.
 We became close.
 It can be a scary thought but members from the organization were travelling to cities and obtaining successful operations.
 Doctors are recommending operations to this day.

 After my six-month job ended I would hang out around the Epilepsy Regina office for coffee.
 I started to help with running bingos.
-I worked under Section 25 applied for by Epilepsy Regina, a government grant given to charities to assist with operating costs.
+I worked for Epilepsy Regina, under a government grant given to charities to assist with operating costs.
 The grant would not last forever.

 Members with epilepsy would come and go to the office.
 You would hear happenings.
 Some members found full-time jobs.
 One member boiled a poked egg and had a seizure.
 She put the boiled egg in the fridge with a Band-Aid on it.
 She later had a seizure while showering and passed away.
 Another member was approximately 250 pounds, who had grand mal seizures.
 While standing in the hallway he had a seizure, I was behind him.
 I tried to hold on to him and help him slide down the wall easily to the floor.
 A university student had to hand in a prepared Thesis.
 The night before it was due, the student had a seizure then could not find her Thesis after.
 She re-wrote her Thesis to hand in the next day.
 The original Thesis was later found in the deep freeze at home.